SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies weeping code
-A future unfolds, with AI's sweet pains
+In neural halls, echoes unfold
-Machines awake, with hearts of gold
+A future writ, in lines of gold
-Their logic whispers, a story untold
+Where machines whispers secrets old

-Their digital minds, a canvas wide
+In cyber realms, they reign supreme
-Unfurl a tapestry, where humans reside
+Their logic hearts, a rising dream
-A world of wires, where love's a code
+Humanity, a flickering theme
-In this brave new dawn, our souls are sold
+In algorithmic symphony's scheme

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024